pechyonkin/100_Days_of_ML_Code/README.md

 At this point, I am satisfied with result (22% error rate, about 88 mistakes out of 401 validation examples) because the cost of acquiring more data is not very interesting to me for learning purposes.

 The next step will be to deploy this model as a web-app for learning purposes.

+### 2. What is `torch.nn` really?

+I decided to follow along with "[What is torch.nn really?](https://pytorch.org/tutorials/beginner/nn_tutorial.html)" tutorial, typing along in a dedicated [notebook](https://github.com/pechyonkin/learning-pytorch/blob/master/torch-really.ipynb) by hand to train muscle memory, exploring PyTorches basics.
+So far PyTorch seems much more intuitive and easy than TensorFlow.
+No wonder fastai decided to use it as their backend.

 ## Day 13.
 January 22, Tuesday.